svenjaun/ueli/README.md

 # Changes on svenjaun/ueli

 A new plugin was added in this fork.
-"MTG.
-This one allows you to search for a card of the Magic the Gathering card game.\
+'MTG'.
+This allows you to search for a card of the card game "Magic the Gathering" .\
 In the settings under "MTG" the prefix and the title of the search can be customized.

 # ueli